-We’ve done some real market research in the iPhotography offices to bring you the vital stats to answer this question, if you want to know the answers then stick around for a few minutes longer…
+We’ve done some real market research in the iPhotography offices to bring you the vital stats to answer this question, if you want to know the answers then stick around for a few minutes longer.

 There are also some of us who have amazing ideas about composition and ways of telling a story in an image, but they just aren’t able to shoot it for whatever reason.

-Wouldn’t it be nice to see that a story being told and sharing it with the world regardless of who the author is?
+Wouldn’t it be nice to see that story being told and sharing it with the world regardless of who the author is?
 After all some people don’t know who directed their favourite movie, but they love the movie still.

 Of course, there are also valid reasons for not giving away your well-earned insider secrets especially if you are a seasoned photographer or a working professional.

-Keeping knowledge to yourself would in this instance protect your job and income to a degree whilst also keeping you one step ahead of any newcomers, so surely this isn’t a bad thing because at the end of the day we’ve all got to pay the bills?
+Keeping knowledge to yourself would in this instance protect your job and income to a degree whilst also keeping you one step ahead of any newcomers, so surely this isn’t a bad thing because at the end of the day we’ve all got to pay the bills.

-Even if you aren’t a professional photographer who’s income relies on their work, would you still share your learning to people that wanted to be a pro someday, for free?
+Even if you aren’t a professional photographer who’s income relies on their work, would you still share your learning to people that wanted to be a pro someday for free?

-Tell us what your thoughts on the shy or share situation.
+Tell us your thoughts on the shy or share situation?
 Have you ever found that you’ve given someone advice only for it to be at the detriment of your own photography?

 Or have you gone to the dark side and given someone fake information either for your amusement or to keep ahead of the game?